welkinhealth/slate/source/integration_tools.html.md

 # Environments vs Configurations

-Environments in Welkin are the entities the house and separate patient data.
+Environments in Welkin are the entities that house and separate patient data.
 Each Environment has a separate set of patients and workers.
+For example, your Test and Live Environments use versions of the same Configuration but house different sets of workers and patients.
+Some Welkin customers also have a Sandbox which has one configuration called Sandbox and two environments called Sandbox Test and Sandbox Live.

 Configurations in Welkin are the collection of settings which define how Welkin will work.